hackoregon/2019-backend-cookiecutter-django/docs/standards/v1/STANDARDS.md

 #### Recommended Supporting Technologies

-* [django-filter](https://www.django-rest-framework.org/api-guide/filtering/#djangofilterbackend) and the DjangoFilterBackend is encouraged to be used.
+* [django-filter](https://www.django-rest-framework.org/api-guide/filtering/#djangofilterbackend) implementing the [DjangoFilterBackend](https://www.django-rest-framework.org/api-guide/filtering/#djangofilterbackend) is encouraged to be used.

 * Create a [`get_schema_fields(self, view)`](https://www.django-rest-framework.org/api-guide/filtering/#pagination-schemas) method on a view to add fields to schema autogeneration (uses [CoreAPI](https://www.django-rest-framework.org/api-guide/schemas/#core-api)).
 May need to do this to add [pagination](#pagination) filters.